2017 Oakland Raiders season: Donald Penn holdout

 Offensive tackle Donald Penn chose not to report to training camp on July 28 as he was unhappy with his contract which was to pay him $6.2 million this season in the second season of a two-year deal.
 Penn ended his holdout without a new deal and reported to the team on August 23.
 Penn, sought to be paid as a top ten LT in the league, said, “We have a great owner, a good GM.
 I came in here putting my trust in them.”

 Janikowski contract issue

-Prior to Week 1 of the regular season, the Raiders sought to have K Sebastian Janikowski agree to rework his contract to pay him less than the $4 million owed to him for the 2017 season.
+Prior to Week 1 of the regular season, the Raiders sought to have kicker Sebastian Janikowski agree to rework his contract to pay him less than the $4 million owed to him for the 2017 season.
 Janikowski remained on the roster as of September 5, meaning he was guaranteed to be paid $238,000.
 The Raiders reportedly worked out three kickers in anticipation of being unable to reach an agreement with Janikowski.
 On September 6, Janikowski agreed to a $1 million pay cut to stay with the team.
 Three days later, Janikowski was placed on injured reserve due to a back injury.